hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 }
 ```

-It's not a problem if we only need to modify the printDocument() function.
-But what if there are other functions besides printDocument()?
-The number of functions to be modified increases accordingly.
-Real projects often involve longer and more complex code than this.
-In such environments, finding and modifying all related functions is not an easy task.
+It's not a problem if we're only modifying the printDocument() function like now.
+However, if there are other functions besides printDocument()?
+The number of functions that need to be modified increases accordingly.

+### Problems in nested functions

+In real projects, code is often longer and more complex than this.
+In such an environment, it's not easy to find and modify all related functions.

 ```ts
 function main() {